The Experience Matters More Than the Price!

 When talking about your product, be the expert.
 You know about it, you know its limitations, its uses and you should know of interesting ways it can be used.

 If you are selling food, suggest some recipes that can be made with your product.
-Point the customer to YouTube videos where they can see you product being used, or websites and blogs that can help them.
+Point the customer to YouTube videos where they can see your product being used, or websites and blogs that can help them make different uses of it.

 5. Upsell

 Don’t be afraid of the upsell.
 If someone is looking for one item, offer a complementary product or even a higher ticket item that may be of more use to their requirements.
-They will appreciate the time you are giving them and the advice that you are offering.
+They will appreciate the time you are giving them and the advice that you are offering if you can explain the reasons clearly enough.

-Selling scarfs, why not offer a scarf hanger, or some scarf jewellery that will compliment the colour or improve the look.
-Have images or model the image with the jewellery with the scarf.
+Selling scarfs, why not offer a scarf hanger or some scarf jewellery that will compliment the colour or improve the look?
+Have images or model the image with the jewellery with the scarf right on your stall.

 That way you are not only selling a scarf but also a little jewellery too.